Showing posts with label Peace. Show all posts

 The Holland State Park improvement plan was approved in 2010.
 It happened whether we liked it or not.
 I liked the park the way it was; yet, I like it better now.

 One of the changes was the removal of a large number of cotton wood trees in the old parking lot.
-I met a woman, while visiting the park, that expressed great anguish and anger over the thought of these trees being cut down.
-She claimed that she was working diligently to stop this horrible change from happening.
+I met a woman, while visiting the park, that expressed great anguish and anger over the thought of the tree removal.
+She claimed that she was working diligently to stop that horrible change from happening.
 She seemed physically drained by the dread of the impending change - it happened anyway.

-I'm so thankful that I respected leadership's decision and their plan.
-I didn't comment much about their decisions and weathered the disruptive steps of the improvement process.
+I'm so thankful that I respected our leader's decision and plan.
+I didn't comment much about their decisions and weathered the disruptive steps of the improvement process too.
 There was much unexpected goodness in those changes - for me and others too.

 Politicians who implement their vision for the future, sold during the campaign, are alright with me.
-Certainly, they need to work with, and through, others to bring ideas into fruition.
+Certainly they need to work with, and through, others to bring ideas into fruition.
 Then we, the represented, can evaluate the results - good, marginal, or bad.
 Then, in an iterative way, we build better government and communities too.

 Many people complain about paying their taxes - not me.
 I stand thankful for my freedom, safety, justice, property rights, care for the poor, shared facilities, parks, road system, public transportation, and all those who serve our communities.